discoverfinancial/ods-sample/ods-app/docs/guides/Sandbox.md

 #### getDocs(type, match, options)

 Retrieves documents based on the specified query.
-This method enables any table in the Surveyor database to be queried.
+This method enables any table in the Ods database to be queried.
 *   returns Array of objects
 *   **type:** (string) The document type.
 The current types are: sbom2, leanix, attestation, attestationDefinition, depsdev, feedback, guidance, issue, notebookvar, query, script, sonarqube, store, logs, apitokens.
 *   **match:** (object) The MongoDB match object.